-John Rosenfeld, head of everyday banking at Citizens Bank in Boston, says people think they will save more once they make more money, but he says the best way to save up is to start early and develop the discipline to save more whenever you can.
+Many people think they will save more once they make more money.
+But the best way to save is to start early and get in the habit of saving.

 "The key thing, particularly for young people, is that making even a little progress toward saving money today can make a significant difference 35 years from now," says John Sweeney, executive vice president of retirement and investing strategies at Fidelity Investments in Boston.